kloudtek/mule-elogging/README.md

 Root cause analysis is one of the most important tasks in any mule project, and is especially hard to do in any large project.

-Unfortunately mule doesn't make that task easier since there isn't a single way to log the data sent/received between APIs/systems (each controller has it's own way of logging), and even then the logging generated can miss critical information.

-For example the HTTP connector can be set to log the data sent/received, however it doesn't log what URL it called, requiring a developer to dig through the code to find the relevant API/backend system being called.
-Also it logging is done on a different thread, which means it's not possible to add a correlation id to the logs.
+Unfortunately mule makes that especially difficult, especially for APIs:
+- HTTP logging can be used but misses critical information like what URL is being called, forcing developers to constantly go refer to the code
+- HTTP logging happens in a different thread, so a log correlation id cannot be used

-APIKit also makes life especially difficult since it's error handling framework wipes out the payload before the exception handling code handles the error.
+- APIKit wipes out the payload before the exception handling code receives it, making it impossible to log the reason for the error if you're using APIKit exception handling

 ## The solution